Alie Ward: Pivot into science communication

 Inspired by a visit to the Natural History Museum of Los Angeles County in 2013 that led into a weekly volunteer shift, Ward quit her previous job.
 She began working in science communications media as a correspondent on the CBS series Innovation Nation, for which she won an Emmy for Outstanding Writing Special Class in 2016.
 The experience of volunteering at the museum and working in science communication further gave her inspiration for starting her podcast Ologies.

 In 2018, she became a regular contributor on the Netflix educational series Brainchild and began hosting the CW show Did I Mention Invention?
 With Alie Ward.

 In 2020, she co-hosted Netflix's first season of the investigative series 100 Humans alongside Sammy Obeid and Zainab Johnson.

 In 2022 "Orgasmic Birth and Lifelong Sexuality With Debra Pascali-Bonaro and Logan Levkoff, facilitated by Alie Ward" is the 84th episode of the Rosebud Woman podcast, released on October 20, 2022.
 This episode is part of a special series featuring live talks recorded at Sensing Woman 2022, a multisensory event held at C24 Gallery in Chelsea, New York City.

 Ologies podcast

 In 2017 Ward began hosting Ologies, a science podcast.
 Ward interviews a different expert each week, with episodes including topics such as volcanology, primatology, paleontology, gemology, cosmetology, cosmology and horology.
 The tagline for the show is "Ask smart people stupid questions".

-In 2022, the iHeartRadio Podcast Awards named her podcast Ologies “Best Science Podcast”, and the Webby Awards honored Ward as “Best Podcast Host.”
-In 2024, it won a Shorty Award and Wired included it in their best podcast list.
+The podcast has won several awards since 2019, including from iHeartRadio Podcast Awards, Webby Awards, and The Shorty Awards.
+Major publications such as Wired, Time Magazine, and Town & Country have included Ologies on their lists of best podcasts.